acmdas/das_fieldstones/morefieldstones2018.md

 ## Models
 Mon, 10 Sep 2018

 "Yet my explicit metaphysical foundation is that ultimate reality is personal, not abstract&mdash;my bottom line is that reality is made up of beings (variously alive and conscious beings).
-Abstractions are therefore merely models&mdash;therefore (being models) always simplified and always incomplete and always not-true... no matter how expedient or useful in limited circumstances."&mdash;<a href="https://charltonteaching.blogspot.com/2018/01/not-process-but-provenance-and-polarity.html" rel="noopener" target="_blank">Bruce Charlton</a>
+Abstractions are therefore merely models&mdash;therefore (being models) always simplified and always incomplete and always not-true... no matter how expedient or useful in limited circumstances."&mdash;[Dr. Bruce Charlton](https://charltonteaching.blogspot.com/2018/01/not-process-but-provenance-and-polarity.html)

 ## Homo Economicus?
 Mon, 15 Oct 2018

 "Theological error is at the root of all other errors of the Modern Age.
 The idea that man&rsquo;s most fundamental nature is that of a homo economicus, a rational agent whose chief end is material possession, is the common basis of both economic liberalism or capitalism and socialism.
 At its heart it is a denial of the classical and Christian idea that man has a spiritual as well as a physical nature and that the spiritual ought to rule the animal nature.
-The idea that most or all of human suffering can be eliminated by reorganizing society economically, socially, and politically is rooted in the ancient heresy of Pelagianism for it is a denial of the fact that since the Fall, human nature itself has been afflicted with the flaw of Original Sin, which is the true source of all human suffering, an affliction for which there is no economic, social, or political cure."&mdash;<a href="http://thronealtarliberty.blogspot.com/2018/09/assorted-reflections.html" rel="noopener" target="_blank">Gerry T. Neal</a>
+The idea that most or all of human suffering can be eliminated by reorganizing society economically, socially, and politically is rooted in the ancient heresy of Pelagianism for it is a denial of the fact that since the Fall, human nature itself has been afflicted with the flaw of Original Sin, which is the true source of all human suffering, an affliction for which there is no economic, social, or political cure."&mdash;[Gerry T. Neal](http://thronealtarliberty.blogspot.com/2018/09/assorted-reflections.html)

 ## The Aim of the High
 Mon, 15 Oct 2018